-A series of illustrated travel eBooks by Simon Bird and Katerina Karaskova.
+A series of investigative travel books by Simon Bird and Katerina Karaskova.

 Join us on a quest to find a real-life matriarchy, where women have naturally become strong, without having to fight for their rights.

-Delve into the structure of family and social hierarchy to discover new alternative ways of living in Mexico, Indonesia, China and India.
+Each book explores a new potential culture around the globe: Mexico, Indonesia, China and India.
+Delve into the structure of family and social hierarchy to discover some very alternative ways of life.

 Latest posts from the Where Women Rule BLOG:

 How did the project begin?

 When my girlfriend, Katerina, secured an internship with Womankind Worldwide in London, I never thought I’d be sucked into the feminist world as well.

 She returned home from work all full of enthusiasm, saying she’d just seen a man giving a talk on female empowerment, and was now convinced all feminist issues should be marketed by men.

 “Umm… that’s a great idea,” I said, and then suggested that male rights could also benefit from being marketed by women.